 2. Take A Run

 If walking is a bit on the slow side, or you’re more advanced and already enjoy running, take the dog along.
 Start off slowly and see how it goes.
 Most dogs love to run, just be sure to pace yourself to his ability level and size, as every dog is different.
 If you have two dogs, you may have to run them separately depending on their unique needs and abilities.
 In any event, running with your dog is great fun and also a fantastic way to burn some calories.

 People in cities often live in high rise buildings or apartments, and there aren’t many parks or available spaces for walking or running your dog.
 Instead of using the elevator, take the stairs.
 If you live more floors up than you can handle, take some flights by elevator and the last few floors by stairs.
 Stair climbing is classified as a vigorous exercise and burns more calories per minute than jogging.
 Start small and add more flights of stairs as you build stamina.

 4. Bike with Your Dog

-If you’re not keen on walking or running, you might enjoy biking which is a great way have your dog tag along and not get gassed out yourself.
+If you’re not keen on walking or running, you might enjoy biking which is a great way to have your dog tag along and not get gassed out yourself.
 Keep in mind you may have to pedal a little slower depending on the breed you have.
 As with everything else, take it easy at first then work up to more time and faster speeds as your pet adapts.
-It’s also a good idea to have some warm up time before starting and a cooling off period at the end both you and your dog.
+It’s also a good idea to have some warm-up time before starting and a cooling-off period at the end of both you and your dog.
 We highly recommend dog leashes specifically designed to attach to your bike and make the task much easier and safer.

 5. Try the Treadmill